REDUCING RELIGION-INSPIRED CONFLICTS

 have even promoted wars of mass murder and genocide against them, as in the

-Also, too a small minority of violent, radical, Fundamentalist Muslims treat Christians as sub-human.
+Also, a small minority of Muslims who are violent, radical, and fundamentalist treat Christians as sub-human.
 They have

 promoted

-wars of mass murder and genocide against them, as in the case of the Sudan,
+wars of mass murder and genocide against Christians, as in the case of the Sudan,

 East Timor, and